Get a head start on your master's degree while pursuing your undergraduate studies.

 How it works

-- Double-count credits: Take up to 9 credits of approved 500-level coursework while still pursuing an undergraduate degree.
-After successful completion of those classes, you can count those credits towards your undergraduate degrees.
+- Double count credits: Take up to 9 credits of approved 500-level graduate coursework while still pursuing an undergraduate degree.
+After successful completion of those classes, you can count those credits towards your undergraduate and a graduate degree.

 How to apply